gabor-meszaros/aad-certification-faq/README.md

 ### Is [Associate Android Developer Fast Track](https://www.udacity.com/course/associate-android-developer-fast-track--nd818) worth it?

 I think it is.
-The projects (especially the last two) are very similar to the actual exam.
+The content is good (especially the first two part from the three), you get mentoring, access to a moderated forum and a very active Slack channel.
+The projects (especially the last two) are very similar to the exam.
+I started it with about zero practical Android knowledge and learnt everything from that.

+If you are a seasoned android developer, then the price may not worth it.
+In that case just [go through on the certification topics](https://www.udacity.com/google-certifications#exam-details).

 ### I am taking the exam via the [EU Android Programmer Path scholarship from Google](https://www.udacity.com/google-scholarships).
 Do I have to finish the Fast Track before I can take the exam?